Henry L. Benning

 Henry Lewis Benning (April 2, 1814 – July 10, 1875) was a Confederate general who commanded infantry in the Eastern Theater of the American Civil War.
 He was also a lawyer, legislator, and associate judge in the Georgia Supreme Court.
 Following the Confederacy's defeat, he returned to his native Georgia, where he resumed his legal practice.

 At the request of the Columbus Rotary Club in 1918, Fort Benning was named in his honor, and remained such until 2023, when it was renamed to Fort Moore in honor of Hal Moore and his wife, Julia.
 In March 2025, U.S. Secretary of Defense Pete Hegseth ordered that the military base's name be reverted back to "Fort Benning".
 However, the name is instead in tribute to Fred G. Benning from Neligh, Nebraska, who was awarded the Distinguished Service Cross for his extraordinary heroism in combat during World War I while serving in France.
 Fred Benning is not related to Henry Benning.

 Early life and education

-Benning was born on a plantation in Columbia County, Georgia owned by his parents Pleasant Moon and Malinda Meriwether White Benning, the third of eleven children.
+Henry L. Benning was born on a plantation in Columbia County, Georgia, the third of eleven children of Pleasant Moon Benning and Malinda Meriwether White Benning.
 His grandfather, Richard White of Richmond, Virginia, had served in the Revolutionary War.
-His father operated the plantation using enslaved labor, specifically 24 slaves in 1820, but moved his family to Harris County, Georgia in 1832.
+In 1820, his father operated the plantation with the labor of 24 enslaved people, and later relocated the family to Harris County, Georgia, in 1832.

-Benning received a private education appropriate to his class, including at Franklin College (now the University of Georgia), and graduated in 1834.
-While a student, he was a member of the Phi Kappa Literary Society.
-He then traveled to Talbot County, Georgia, and read law under the guidance of George W. Towns.
+Benning received a private education typical of his social class and later attended Franklin College (now the University of Georgia), graduating in 1834.
+While at Franklin College, he was a member of the Phi Kappa Literary Society.
+After graduation, he moved to Talbot County, Georgia, where he studied law under the mentorship of future Georgia governor George W. Towns.